Skip to content

 open palette

-3. Select Property mediator under Mediators > Generic.
+3. Select the Switch mediator under Mediators.

 Info